vectara/py-vectara-agentic/docs/endpoint.md

 # API Endpoint

-It\'s super easy to host your vectara-agentic assistant or agent behind an API endpoint:
+It's super easy to host your vectara-agentic assistant or agent behind an API endpoint:

 `vectara-agentic` can be easily hosted locally or on a remote machine